Do you have to pay stamp duty on land?

 Shared Ownership

 Since October 2018, first-time buyers under Shared Ownership schemes are entitled to claim First-Time Buyers Stamp Duty relief on homes worth up to £500,000.
-The change applies to homes bought on or after 22nd November 2017.
-If you paid your Stamp Duty in stages during this time, and were previously ineligible for relief, this tax can be claimed back by completing an SDLT return.
+The change applies to homes bought on or after 22 November 2017.
+If you paid your Stamp Duty in stages during this time and were previously ineligible for relief, this tax can be claimed back by completing an SDLT return.
 You must meet eligibility requirements.
 If you paid SDLT on the market value of the property, you can still claim tax relief.

 Shared Ownership – Couples